 Indians move their head to tell many words including yes, no, maybe, and okay.
 You will see that everyone wobbles their head when they are speaking and you will learn this Indian headshake.
 Then you will realize that you are doing it automatically in your day to day activities and will even do it when you travel back home.

 2. You will start eating with your hands.

 In India, you will rarely find knives and you will see people very efficiently eating with their hands.
-It takes a bit of time to master this skill but you will soon be replacing silverware with rotis, the Indian flatbread staple or flour “tortilla”.
+It takes a bit of time to master this skill but if you move to India, you will soon be replacing silverware with rotis, the Indian flatbread staple or flour “tortilla”.

 Tip: try to avoid using your left hand, in India toilet paper is not very common, if you know what I mean.
 Sorry, lefties.